 If you’re familiar with my blog, you know that I don’t have one single kale chip recipe posted here.
 It’s okay.
 You can gasp.
 I did.

 A few years ago, as kale rose in the ranks of super healthy veggies, the kale chip movement boomed.
 I was late to the party, but am so glad I finally joined.
-It started when I wrote my Crazy for Kale ebook.
-I include two kale chip recipes there…but I could easily have written an entire chapter on them.

 Since so much of my world takes place in the blogosphere—aka the world of kale chip-loving bloggers and readers who’ll do anything to eat more greens—I often forget that many people have never tried kale chips, let alone kale.
 I was reminded of this when I took these very kale chips to a gathering last week.
 The kale chips weren’t on the table for more than ten minutes and they were already the talk of town!